 Article reviewed and approved by Dr. Ibtissama Boukas, physician specializing in family medicine

-La multiple sclerosis (MS) is a chronic autoimmune disease that destroys the myelin sheath, a protective covering of the nerves.
+Multiple sclerosis (MS) is a chronic autoimmune disease that destroys the myelin sheath, a protective covering of nerves.
 This causes consequences affecting several systems and regions of the human body.

 Among the many symptoms arising from the disease, it is possible to develop back pain.
 This article explains the precise causes explaining this phenomenon, as well as treatment methods aimed at relieving the symptoms and improving the quality of life.